 So many factors are involved in a person’s weight, but one that’s often overlooked is their hormonal function.
-There are some specific hormonal conditions or events — such as an underactive thyroid, PCOS, or menopause — that are associated with weight gain, but even for women without a diagnosed condition, female hormone imbalance can often be the culprit for weight gain.
+There are some specific hormonal conditions that are associated with weight gain — such as an underactive thyroid, PCOS, or menopause — but even for women without a diagnosed condition, female hormone imbalance can often be the culprit for weight gain.
 This is largely because one of the most important things your hormones do is to regulate metabolism, fullness, hunger, and energy.

 Let’s look more specifically at how hormonal imbalance could potentially contribute to weight gain:

-- Low levels of the hormone estrogen can lead to low levels of leptin, the hormone that tells your brain that you’re full.
+- Estrogen acts as a facilitator for leptin, the hormone that tells your brain that you’re full, and low levels of the estrogen have been associated with low levels of leptin.
 That means that you’ll feel hungry even when you’ve eaten enough, leading to weight gain.

 - The opposite is true with testosterone: high testosterone can mean low leptin, so if your testosterone levels are too high, you’ll feel hungry all the time.

-- Estrogen is involved in fat distribution throughout the body, and so low levels of estrogen can lead to what’s often referred to as a “hormonal belly” or “hormonal stomach,” where your excess weight is concentrated in your stomach rather than hips, thighs, or butt.
+- Estrogen is involved in fat distribution throughout the body, and so low levels of estrogen can lead to hormonal belly fat, where your excess weight is concentrated in your stomach rather than hips, thighs, or butt.

 These are some of the most common ways that a hormonal imbalance can lead to weight gain.
 The one biggie we left out is cortisol, which we’ll look at a bit more in-depth now.